MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 When fuzzing reports a failure, it always naturally provides a reproducible test case that demonstrates the bug.
 This test case can be reproduced, resolved, and then added to the Historical Test Cases.

-When using both sanitizers such as [Address Sanitizer (ASAN)](../sanitizers/asan.md) and fuzzing:
+When using both sanitizers such as [Address Sanitizer (ASan)](../sanitizers/asan.md) and fuzzing:
 - First run your normal tests with sanitizers enabled to see if there are issues, then once the code is sanitizer-clean start fuzzing.
-- For C or C++, there are compilers that automate injection of runtime assertions and meta-data that enable Asan and LSan.
+- For C or C++, there are compilers that automate injection of runtime assertions and meta-data that enable ASan and LSan.
 When compiled for ASan and LSan, the resulting binaries link with a runtime library that can precisely diagnose [15+ categories of memory safety errors](../sanitizers/asan.md#error-types) with zero false positives.
-For C or C++ when you have source, use [LibFuzzer](https://www.llvm.org/docs/LibFuzzer.html), which is enabled by ASAN.
+For C or C++ when you have source, use [LibFuzzer](https://www.llvm.org/docs/LibFuzzer.html); if you enable ASan, LibFuzzer is enabled automatically.
 - For libraries written in Java, C#, Python, Rust, and so on, use the [AFL++ framework](https://aflplus.plus/).

 **Key qualities**